Last week .. in double Dutch or Danish

 Story 154

 This blog is focussed on the important rather than the urgent.
-It looks to the medium and long term and, more awkwardly, it tries to work out how we navigate from here to there.
+It looks to the medium and long term and, the real challenge, it tries to work out how we navigate from here to there.

 I’m deep into a longer piece on what to do with Castlenau.
 I’ll publish it next week.
-Until then, I’ve updated my first proposal for a better Barnes: keep Hammersmith Bridge car-free, permanently.
+Until then, I’ve updated my first proposal for a better Barnes: keeping Hammersmith Bridge car-free, permanently.

-I still don’t love that title but the alternatives are worse.
-Though I admit it’s tempting to test the Bugle’s Euro-credentials with a spot of (double) Dutch.
+I still don’t like that title but the alternatives are worse.
+Though I admit it’s tempting to test the Bugle’s Euro-credentials with a spot of Dutch.

-With one eye on that longer arc, there were plenty of smaller signals, stories, this week worth recalling..
+With one eye on that longer arc, there were plenty of smaller signals or stories, this week worth recalling..

 Better towpath .. with added lighting, maybe

 I had not realised there’s 17km of river towpaths in Barnes.
-Given Richmond is the only London borough on both sides of the Thames, perhaps I should have.
+Given Richmond is the only London borough that touches both sides of the Thames, perhaps I should have known.

 These paths are a gem, to borrow a phrase from a councillor at this week’s meeting of Richmond council’s Transport and Air Quality committee.
 They were discussing a new strategy for the towpaths.